Pretty-Good-Freedom-Tech/prompts/knowledge-graph/concepts-explorer.md

 Each item on the table will have 3 columns:
 - name (plural) of the list header
+- UUID
+- list type: DList, Structured, etc
+- link to its page

 ## Structured List: List Items